 Replace the Current "Windowing" Procedure

-These changes differences between the two major California gas utilitiesstructure and will provide my [company/my client] additional choices, which could reduce costs or allow it to avoid costs for services it does not believe it needs.
-In addition, the Settlement Agreement enhances information available to customers and to the marketplace, and encourages innovation, and avoids the need for further litigation in this proceeding.
+These changes are central to resolving differences between the two major California gas utilities.
+They will help provide the structure and information needed to create a more efficient natural gas market in California as well as create new market mechanisms that will facilitate the trading Calpine believes is necessary for the market to function effectively.
+They will also improve the ability to choose only the services Calpine believes it needs and allow it to avoid costs for services it does not believe it needs.
+In addition, the Settlement Agreement avoids the need for further litigation in this proceeding.

-I believe that, overall, this Settlement Agreement is in the public interest for the following reasons.
+I believe that, this Settlement Agreement is in the public interest for the following reasons.

 The Settlement Agreement expands customer choice in gas markets which enables customers can better match the service level they require to their risk profile.